Dr Oliver Firth - Medical Director

 Yes....
 Ian is an actual BRITISH person.
 He trained as a Registered Nurse & spent many years working for the government both in NHS & Military and is now highly experienced in Critical Care & Trauma.
 Ian then decided to see the world, after seeing far too many deserts & gap year backpackers the call of the blue led to him working as a Dive Master in Australia's Queensland where he had hyperbaric experience at Townsville hospital.
 Ian is also the Educational Director of LDC-Training, which offers an IMCA approved DMT course, along with the HSE First Aid qualification and the Emergency Scuba Medic course.

 Most likely to talk about in the chamber: His cherished wheel trim & shell suit collection.

-Most likely to talk about in the chamber: The weather and food.
+Most likely to talk about in the chamber: Her maniacal kitten Eric and leprechauns, of course.

 Having learnt to dive in the murky English waters, Charlotte spends most of her time dreaming of diving in warmer climes.
 However being somewhat of a history geek, and with the UK offering some of the best wreck dive sites around, Charlotte is more than content with the British Isles for now.

 Currently managing PR & Communications at LDC, Charlotte is also a qualified chamber tender and regularly helps out with hyperbaric treatments at both the London and Midlands chambers.